Hand painted arch on foam board.

 Sponge Painted Wall

-While it's less three dimensional than some of the other methods mentioned here, it's simple and effective.
+While it's less three dimensional than some other methods, it's simple and effective.

 The picture to the right was graciously provided by The Nelson's Blog.